sudo-Oliver/sudo-Oliver/README.md

 # Oliver Quick
 **`Business Enthusiast with a Passion for Computer Science`**

-I'm not a developer by trade—I'm a business economist who enjoys exploring the world of technology and computer science.
+I'm not a developer by trade—I'm a business economist who enjoys exploring the world of tech and computer science.
 From management and analytics to hands-on coding experiments, I love diving into new concepts and bridging the gap between business and tech.

 Currently pursuing my Bachelor's in Economics with a focus on Management & Computer Science, I enjoy working on projects that help me develop a deeper technical understanding without losing sight of the bigger picture.